determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 DeepSpeedTrial
 ==============

-In order to use Determined's DeepSpeed Autotune with ``DeepSpeedTrial`` there are two requirements.
+To use Determined's DeepSpeed Autotune with ``DeepSpeedTrial``, you must meet the following requirements.

 First, it is assumed that a base DeepSpeed configuration exists in a file (written following the `DeepSpeed documentation here <https://www.deepspeed.ai/docs/config-json/>`_).
 We then require that